vanus-labs/docs/content/getting-started/what-is-vanus.md

 **Vanus is an AI-driven real-time data streaming platform that connects Large Language Models (LLMs), SaaS, Databases, and other systems, empowering users to effortlessly build AI Applications without writing any code.** Vanus separates storage and computing resources and offers modern development features such as CloudEvents Specification, FaaS Integration, built-in Connectors, data filtering, and transformation.

 #### Build the ai application
-* Create an AI application without writing code.
+* Create an AI application without any writing code.
-* Populate the knowledge base by uploading diverse file types containing relevant content.
+* Populate the knowledge base by uploading different file types containing relevant content.
 * Real-time data streaming between the knowledge base and database, apps and services.
-* Integrate the AI application with multiple SaaS applications.
+* Integrate the AI application with multiple applications.

 #### Build the event-driven application
 * Send SaaS-generated events to the data lake for analysis.